adbar/trafilatura/README.rst

 Distinguishing between whole page and essential parts can help to alleviate many quality problems related to web texts as it can help with the noise consisting of recurring elements (headers and footers, ads, links/blogroll, etc.) It has to be precise enough not to miss texts or discard valid documents, it also has to be reasonably fast, as it is expected to run in production on millions of documents.

-URLs, HTML files or parsed HTML trees are given as input, the result is returned in plain text or XML format.
-In the latter case, basic formatting elements are preserved such as text formatting (bold, italic, etc.) and page structure (paragraphs, titles, lists), which can be used for further processing.

 Features
 --------

+-  URLs, HTML files or parsed HTML trees are given as input, the result of processing can be in plain text or XML format.
+-  Main text and comments can be targeted separately.
+-  Formatting elements and the structure of the page are preserved (paragraphs, titles, lists, quotes, code, line breaks), which can be used for further processing.

 Because it relies on `lxml <http://lxml.de/>`_, trafilatura is comparatively fast.
 It is also robust, as the additional generic `jusText algorithm <http://corpus.tools/wiki/Justext>`_ is used as a backup solution.

-The result of processing can be in plain text or XML format.
-In the latter case, basic formatting elements are preserved such as text formatting (bold, italic, etc.) and page structure (paragraphs, titles, lists), which can be used for further processing.

 *Work in progress*, currently experimental features:

--  Separate extraction of main text and comments
--  Duplicate detection at paragraph level using a least recently used (LRU) cache
+-  [x] Duplicate detection at sentence, paragraph and document level using a least recently used (LRU) cache
--  Language detection on the extracted content
+-  [x] Language detection on the extracted content
--  XML output compatible with the recommendations of the Text Encoding Initiative (XML TEI)
+-  [ ] XML output compatible with the recommendations of the `Text Encoding Initiative <https://tei-c.org/>`_
+-  [ ] Preservation of in-line text formatting (bold, italic, etc.)

 Installation